core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ## Abort Messages {#sec-abort}

-An Abort message indicates that the sender is unable to continue maintaining the connection and cannot even wait for an orderly release.
+An Abort message indicates that the sender is unable to continue maintaining the transport connection and cannot even wait for an orderly release.
 The sender shuts down the connection immediately after the abort (and may or may not wait for a Release or Abort message or connection shutdown in the inverse direction).
 A diagnostic payload